BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

 + Enabling a strongly consistent service that no need to cost performance for large scale clusters

 ## 2. Users/Personas Of The Project
-The modified version of Etcd targets Kubernetes developers and large clusters (much more than the current usable limit of 1000 nodes in magnitude) that depend on Etcd for handling metadata and coordination [1].
-The gossip protocol accommodates hardware and design limitations (e.g. hard disk speed, restricted cache availability) by reducing instruction redundancy [2].
+The modified version of Etcd targets Kubernetes developers and large clusters (much more than the [current usable limit of 1000][1] nodes in magnitude) that depend on Etcd for handling metadata and coordination.
+The gossip protocol accommodates hardware and design limitations (e.g. [hard disk speed][2], restricted cache availability) by reducing instruction redundancy.

 This project does NOT target:
 + End-users of Kubernetes
 + Applications that cannot tolerate eventual consistency, stale data, or rollbacks
-+ Storage for more than a few gigabytes (>8 GB) of data (use NewSQL instead) [3]
++ [Storage for more than a few gigabytes][3] (>8 GB) of data (use NewSQL instead)
 + [Horizontally scaling databases][4] (>1 cluster)

 [1]: https://github.com/kubernetes/kubernetes/issues/20540